Join Us

 Send out emails to your list.
 It could be as simple as, “how’s it going?
 What do you need?
 How can I help you?”
 Then, continue showing up, sending out emails, doing check-ins, and having virtual one-on-one meetings.
 Show up in the public domain.
 Give podcast interviews and do Facebook lives.
 Do LinkedIn videos.

-In the next couple of years, 80% of all engaging content online is coming from video.
-Meet customer expectations by also responding to questions and concerns in the public digital domain.
+In the next couple of years, 80% of all engaging content online will come from video.
+Meet customer expectations by responding to questions and concerns in the public digital domain.

 So one of the ways that you can do this is by showing up and answering the questions.
 Because if you hear the same question over and over again, that’s a real sign that there’s a gap somewhere, and you can address it by showing up for people.